docker/cli/docs/reference/commandline/create.md

   -e, --env list                       Set environment variables
-      --env-file list                  Read in a file of environment variables --expose list                    Expose a port or a range of ports --gpus gpu-request               GPU devices to add to the container ('all' to pass all GPUs)
+      --env-file list                  Read in a file of environment variables --expose list                    Expose a port or a range of ports --gpus gpu-request               GPU devices to add to the container ("all" to pass all GPUs)
       --group-add list                 Add additional groups to join --health-cmd string              Command to run to check health